-A DNS hostname, provided by you, is used to access the cluster.
+A DNS hostname is provided by you and will be used when accessing the cluster.
 This DNS hostname is configured on the cluster as part of the setup process.

-- The cluster DNS name should resolve to the address of your external load balancer. - If not using an external load balancer, the cluster DNS name should resolve to the IP addresses of each node in the cluster.
+The cluster DNS name should resolve to the address of your external load balancer.

+If not using an external load balancer, the cluster DNS name should resolve to the IP addresses of each node in the cluster.